marbl/MetagenomeScope/README.md

 * `-d` This optional argument specifies the name of the directory in which all output files will be stored.
 If this argument is not indicated, then all files will be generated in the current working directory.
-* `-nodna` This optional argument, if given, does not store the DNA sequences from assembly graph files in the output .db file.
-This option can help save a large amount of space in .db files, making processing them in AsmViz viewer faster.
 * `-pg` This optional argument produces DOT files (suffix .gv) in the output directory.
 As an example, given the arguments `-o prefix` and `-pg` for an assembly graph with 3 connected components, the files `prefix.db`,